apache/predictionio/docs/manual/tutorials/engines/quickstart.md

 ## Launch the Data API Server

 ```
-$ cd $PIO_HOME
-$ bin/pio dataapi
+$ $PIO_HOME/bin/pio dataapi
 ```
+where `$PIO_HOME` is the installation directory of PredictionIO.
 As long as the Data API server is running, PredictionIO keeps listening to new data.

 ## Import Data

 We are going to write a script that generates some random data and simulates data collection.
 Data API can collect data from your application in real-time.
 In the `quickstartapp` directory:

 <div class="codetabs">